Olark Live Chat Blog

 This article is a prequel to my eBook, "Persuading Customer Support to Sell."
 In the book, I share how to get Support to contribute to sales in a non-salesy way.
 Why should they do this?
 Because it helps you fight churn, and churn is slowly but surely killing your business.
 Customer Support doesn't bring in new sales prospects - they prevent churn.
 They're talking to customers after the purchase to ensure customers are happy.
 If they're not, then they work to quickly help or appease them so they're either happy again, or not mad enough to leave.
 When a customer leaves you, this is churn.
 Churn is people falling out of love with your company.
 Churn is the biggest problem for the lifetime value of a customer.

-Getting frustrated on customer support is something that happens.
+Getting frustrated at work happens to everyone, and everyone should prepare their own survival tactics for feeling overwhelmed or frustrated.
+When your work is customer support, and your job is to wear a happy face while dealing with angry customers, well it can be challenging to say the least.
 Heck, sometimes I get overwhelmed and frustrated when I get two chats at once and they're not both asking, "Where is your pricing page?"
 DO I LOOK LIKE I HAVE ALL THE ANSWERS PEOPLE?
 I digress...

 Lucy's story is not unique to those of us providing Olark support.
 We wish we could have helped Lucy get started on the right foot, and saved her some frustration - her bad day on chat could have been avoided had she taken a few small steps!
 The names and events you're about to read have been changed to protect the Olark innocent.